 The following charts are a summary of generally available benefits and do not guarantee coverage.
 Check each carrier's website to find out if your providers and the facilities in which your providers work are included in the various plan networks.
 To ensure coverage under your plan, contact the plan before receiving services or treatment to obtain more information on coverage limitations, exclusions, determinations of medical necessity, and preauthorization requirements.
-In addition, you will receive a summary of coverage from the plan in which you enroll, providing details on your plan coverage.
+In addition, a summary of coverage from the plan will be available on the Health Benefits website.
+The Summary of Benefits & Coverage provides details on your plan. https://dbm.maryland.gov/benefits